gruckion/learning-web-components-and-stenciljs/README.md

 ## Dynamically changing attributes

 At the moment, if an attribute changes a run-time nothing will happen.
 In order for this we use the `attributeChangedCallback(name: string, oldValue: object, newValue: object)` and register the attribute to be watched.
 We can watch the attribute by listing it in an array returned by `static get observedAttributes()`.
 We can then change the value of the attribute when the `oldValue` is different for the new value and apply changes when attribute name `text` changes.

+## Clean up on disconnected

+When our element is removed from the DOM we will want to remove our event listeners.
+To do this we make use of the `disconnectedCallback` method.